Originally published on 17th February 2016 Last updated on 24th January 2019

 The adrenal glands are part of the endocrine system, just like the thyroid.
 They handle many hormones that are important for a lot of bodily processes, such as handling stress.
 This where cortisol is produced.

-According to James Wilson’s book Adrenal Fatigue, the adrenals first respond to stress by providing you with extra cortisol, but the body can only keep up with high cortisol for so long.
+According to Dr. Wilson’s book on Adrenal Fatigue, the adrenals first respond to stress by providing you with extra cortisol, but the body can only keep up with high cortisol for so long.
 So after this, the cortisol starts to fall, leading to low cortisol.
 In between this, you could have combined highs and lows.
 You could have high, low or combined high and low cortisol causing these symptoms.
 This is called adrenal fatigue.
 Cortisol has a variety of important functions, including: the metabolism of carbohydrates, proteins and fats, affecting blood sugar levels in your blood, helping reduce inflammation and helping you deal with stress.
 The latter is especially huge.

 I suffer from adrenal fatigue at the moment, after being left hypothyroid for too long without treatment, and then being held to Levothyroxine when I did get treatment, which wasn’t the right medication for me.
 I arranged for a saliva test to be done privately (a 24 hour, 4 point saliva test).
 When I got the results back, they showed that my cortisol was elevated 24 hours a day, indicating adrenal fatigue and a cause for many of my ongoing symptoms; mainly fatigue.

 In thyroid patients of all ages, many of them may be labeled with psychiatric issues such as mental health issues, when they are actually due to hormonal insufficiencies such as adrenal fatigue.
 In one study, it was concluded that by correcting the underlying hormonal imbalance, many patients’ mental health improved, with some patients having a total reversal of psychiatric symptoms.